omnivector-solutions/osd-documentation/operations/backup-restore.rst

 .. _operations-backup-restore:

 =====================================
-Backup and restore the slurm database
+Backup and restore the Slurm database
 =====================================

-**Backup the slurm database**
+**Backup the Slurm database**
-In order to backup a slurm cluster, we first need to create a backup of its database.
+In order to backup a Slurm cluster, we first need to create a backup of its database.

 .. code-block:: bash

     juju run

-**Restore the slurm database**
+**Restore the Slurm database**
-In order to restore a slurm cluster, we first need to restore a backup of its database.
+In order to restore a Slurm cluster, we first need to restore a backup of its database.

 .. code-block:: bash